 - Royal Palace and park

 - Brussels Cathedral

 Manneken Pis Brussels:

-We stayed at an airbnb flat close to the Central Station, and it was quite convenient for getting around the city.
-It was a quick 20 minute ride from the airport, and was a nice walk to the Cathedral and the Grand Palace.
+We stayed at an Airbnb flat close to Central Station, and it was quite convenient for getting around the city.
+It was a quick 20-minute ride from the airport and was a nice walk to the Cathedral and the Grand Palace.
 We loved it and have no problems recommending it to others as a great place to stay in Brussels if you prefer private lodging.

 We went to visit the Atomium.
 We didn’t do the tour, I did not want to shell out €11 per person to ride up for 3 reasons,